JonathanPerrine/Bolas-Is-Not-On-Your-Side/README.md

 Mechanics:

-Goals:
++1/+1 and -1/-1 Counters
+Afflict
+Cycling
+Embalm
+Eternalize
+Exhert
+Exile
+Zombies
+Tap / Untap effects

+Construction:
+Size: 360 Card
+Singleton: One copy of each card
-Construction: 360 Card Singleton cube with color balance & Rough theme 60 of each Color, 30 nonbasic lands, 30 Artifacts.
+Colors: 60 of each Color, 30 nonbasic lands, 30 Artifacts.

 Resources: